The Business Challenge caused by Legacy Software Systems

 - Reduce key-man dependency through use of additional resources and improved documentation.

 The Investment Manager partnered with Synetec in order to deliver a system that retained all the necessary features of the old legacy system while implementing enhancements that team members needed to improve productivity.
 Not using internal developers allowed the potential risks of systems development to be mitigated and ensured that their business as usual activities were not impacted.
-The agile renovated system is now far more adaptable to future requirements, which would prevent hesitation in potential process change and reduce expenses going forward.
+The agile renovated software system is now far more adaptable to future requirements, which would prevent hesitation in potential process change and reduce expenses going forward.

 Forecasts indicate that the maintenance of the system in the future should be reduced by an estimated 20%.
 The internal developers gained through knowledge transfer from the Synetec development team and are in a better position to incorporate best practises into other projects.